Nasie01/customer-churn-analysis/README.md

 6. What is the financial impact of churn and which segments generate the most revenue loss?
 7. How has churn changed among customers after the price increase compared to those who were not affected?
 8. What types of support requests are associated with the highest churn?
-9. How is avg_response_time related to churn?
+9. How does average response time relate to churn?
 How does churn change with low CSAT?
 10. Do customers with low email open rates have higher churn compared to others?

 ## 👤 Author